 Jury Summons

-This means you must attend at the place and time stated on the summons as directed until you have been discharged unless you have been granted a deferral or excusal prior to your summons attendance date.
+This means a summoned person must attend at the place and time stated on the summons as directed until they have been discharged unless a deferral or excusal application has been granted prior to the summons attendance date.

-A jury summons is posted to your current enrolled address as recorded by the WA Electoral Commission (WAEC).
+A jury summons is posted to the current enrolled address as recorded by the WA Electoral Commission (WAEC).

-If you move to another residence and do not notify the WAEC of your new address then you may not realise you have been summoned.
-The consequences are that you could receive an infringement for failing to obey the summons sent to your enrolled address.
+If a person has moved to another residence and does not notify the WAEC of their new address, then they may not realise they have been summoned.
+The consequence being an infringement is issued for failing to obey a summons.

-If an infringement is not dealt with, or a final demand is unpaid, it will automatically be referred to the Fines Enforcement Registry for enforcement.
+If an infringement remains outstanding, or a final demand is unpaid, it will automatically be referred to the Fines Enforcement Registry for enforcement.
 This may result in a suspension of a driver’s license or other sanctions if left outstanding.

 Employers

-Under the Juries Act 1957 it is an offence to act in any way prejudicial to an employee if they have received a summons for jury service and you threaten to take action against the employee as a result of the summons.
+Under the Juries Act 1957 it is an offence for an employer to act or threaten to act in a prejudicial way towards an employee if they have received a summons for jury service.

-There is a penalty of $10,000 for individual employers and $50,000 for corporations if as an employer you:
+There is a penalty of $10,000 for individual employers and $50,000 for corporations if an employer should:

 a) terminate the employee’s employment